COMP1511UNSW/dcc/README.md

 Error: free not called for memory allocated with malloc in function main in leak.c at line 3.
 ```

+# Helper Scripts

+After reporting a runtime error an executable produced by `dcc`  can optionally run an external program.

+This [example script]( dcc-helper) invokes ChatGPT to provide further explanation of the runtime error.

+After reporting a runtime error a `dcc` executable checks if an executable
+named **dcc-helper** exists in `$PATH` and if so runs it.

+An alternate name for the executable file can be supplied in the environment variable `DCC_HELPER`

+The helper executable is run with a different working directory to the orignal executable.
+It is run in a temporary directory created by the dcc executable which contains the source
+to the original executable and dcc infrastructure files.

+These environment variable are supplied to the helper script.
+They may be empty.

+- `DCC_PWD` - the original directory where the executable was run
+- `DCC_HELPER_FILENAME` - source filename where error occurred
+- `DCC_HELPER_LINE_NUMBER` - source line number where error occurred
+- `DCC_HELPER_COLUMN`  - source column where error occurred
+- `DCC_HELPER_EXPLANATION` - dcc text explaining error
+- `DCC_HELPER_SOURCE` - source lines surrounding error
+- `DCC_HELPER_CALL_STACK` - function call stack
+- `DCC_HELPER_VARIABLES` - current values of variables near the error location

 # Output checking

 dcc can check a program's output is correct.
 If a program outputs an incorrect line, the program is stopped.
 A description of why the output is incorrect is printed.
 The current execution location is shown with the current values of variables & expressions.